 Did you know that medication errors account for 9% of avoidable costs in healthcare?
 Your doctor should not get away with negligently giving you an incorrect prescription.
 This article will help you navigate some important next steps if you are questioning whether your doctor made a prescription error.
-Namely, it will help you determine whether you should enlist the help of a personal injury attorney.
+Namely, it will help you determine whether you should enlist the help of medical malpractice lawyers.

 If you or a loved one were prescribed the wrong prescription, speak with a medical malpractice lawyer at Zinda Law Group to receive a free case evaluation.
 Call (800) 863-5312 and explain your situation to a personal injury lawyer.

 How do I know if the doctor made a prescription drug error?

 A prescription drug error occurs when a healthcare provider incorrectly proscribes medication.
 Doctors are notorious for their bad handwriting; if you have ever seen a doctor’s signature, you might be able to confirm this stereotype.
 This is never an excuse for committing medical malpractice, though.
 If that same doctor or a pharmacist misreads the prescription and you end up taking the wrong medication for your ailment, you may have a negligence claim.

 Another scenario in which there could be a medication error is if a hospital patient receives the wrong medication because of a patient or package identity mix-up.
 Sometimes the packaging of the medicine is similar enough to another one that the prescription medication can pass through the doctors, nurses, administrative staff, and pharmacists who handle it without their noticing the mistake.
 At any of these stages, this mix-up may have been avoided had the proper patient safety measures been taken.